Niskayuna Central School District Code of Conduct

 The Board of Education is committed to providing a safe and orderly school environment.
-School codes of conduct apply to all students, school personnel, parents and other visitors when on school property or attending a school function.
+The Code of Conduct applies to all students, school personnel, parents and other visitors when on school property or attending a school function.

 Dignity for All Students Act